microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 ### Controlling event rates

-So back to running some analytics.
-We don't want to keep covering the webcam to trigger chained analytics.
-To get more frequent results automatically we will tap into the `SegmentedResultWithSource` track to get updates from any ongoing tracks at intervals of `SegmentDuration`.
+So, back to running some analytics.
+We don't want to keep covering the webcam to trigger results.
+To get more frequent output automatically we will tap into the `SegmentedResultWithSource` track to get updates from any ongoing tracks at intervals of `SegmentDuration`.

-To enable this, *e.g.* to limit the rate of data for demographics analysis, we could include the following:
+To enable this, *e.g.* to set the rate of data for demographics analysis to five seconds, we could include the following:

 ```ini
 [Session]